Search results for:

-WordPress is an amazing easy to use CMS and the most popular one for many reasons.
-However, if you don’t keep your themes and plugins in check, it can evolve into a resource hog.
+WordPress is a fantastic, easy-to-use CMS and the most popular one for many reasons.
+However, if you don't keep your themes and plugins in check, it can evolve into a resource hog.

 Having unnecessary plugins (and themes) can also pose a security risk.
-So it’s important to clean house from time to time.
-But when you do, remember that there’s more to safely uninstalling plugins than just clicking deactivate and delete.
+So it's essential to clean the house from time to time.
+But when you do, remember that there's more to safely uninstalling plugins than just clicking deactivate and delete.

-This part is pretty simple and you’ve probably done it a hundred times (unless you’re brand new to running a WordPress site).
-Simply click Plugins on the admin dashboard (normally found along the left hand navigation area).
-Hover over the plugin you want to delete and you should see the deactivate option.
+This part is pretty simple, and you've probably done it a hundred times (unless you're brand new to running a WordPress site).
+Click Plugins on the admin dashboard (customarily found along the left-hand navigation area).
+Hover over the plugin you want to delete, and you should see the deactivate option.

-For instance, it’s well known that simply deleting WooCommerce won’t get rid of all the databases it has created.
-They do this on purpose, because most people using it are obviously running a business.
-And obviously if data stored were unintentionally deleted by someone hitting the delete button, that could be very bad.
+For instance, it's well known that simply deleting WooCommerce won't eliminate all the databases it has created.
+They do this on purpose because most people using it are running a business.
+And obviously, if data stored were unintentionally deleted by someone hitting the delete button, that could be very bad.

-It’s possible that you have tons of stale data lying around that’s not needed.
-While yes, it’d normally take quite a bit to affect the performance of your site, it’s best to keep things as clean and up to date as possible.
+You may have tons of stale data lying around that's not needed.
+While yes, it'd typically take quite a bit to affect your site's performance, it's best to keep things as clean and up to date as possible.

 So how do you do that?
 If you aren't used to messing around with databases, how on earth do you tell what's what?
 What's old and what's still being used?

-Luckily there are plugins that identify this old data for you.
+Luckily some plugins identify this old data for you.
 Before you attempt to use any of these (or any other method of removing orphaned databases and tables), please make sure you have a current backup of your site.
 You never know when something might go wrong, so why chance it?

 Once you're sure you have just-in-case backups in place, you can use one of these plugins:

-There are other plugins I found, but they haven’t been updated in years.
-Therefore, they aren’t listed, but if you do some searching there very may well be others out there.
+There are other plugins I found, but they haven't been updated in years.
+Therefore, they aren't listed, but there may well be others out there if you do some searching.